SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

-Swift also makes sure that multiple accesses to the same area of memory don't conflict, by requiring that code modifying an area of memory has exclusive access to that memory.
+Swift also makes sure that multiple accesses to the same area of memory don't conflict, by requiring code that modifies to have exclusive access to that memory.
 Because Swift manages memory automatically, most of the time you don't have to think about accessing memory at all.
-That said,
+However,
 it's important to understand where potential conflicts can occur, so you can avoid writing code that has conflicting access to memory.
 If your code has conflicting access to memory,